0xhanyuu/morse-code-interpreter/README.md

 # morse code interpreter

-A simple piece of software that takes morse code input, parses it, and produces plaintext output.
+A simple piece of software that takes a morse code sequence as input, parses it, and produces plaintext output.

 ## Usage: